dpouzada/Watson_for_MANA/README.md

 Image

+In our case, "relevant" information is when environmental impact by a corporation (e.g. deforestation resulting from palm oil industry, etc..) is detected in an article.
+Irrelevant is when no such information is present in the article.

 Now, the requirements of the solution to be designed were:
 - As user friendly and transparent as possible insofar as MANA staff is non technical and not comfortable with looking at the code to understand its behaviour, make adaptations or tuning parameters by investigating themselves the output.
 - Highly customizable and monitorable.
 The aim was to be able to have levers instead of a pure black box model which would work very well only for articles on a specific topic dealt with in the training datasets but not able to adapt when tackling new topics.